-Series I 6% Convertible Perpetual Preferred Units.
-On October 14, 2004, we issued 18,015,506 Series I 6% convertible perpetual preferred units as part of our acquisition of the Chelsea Property Group, or Chelsea.
-Distributions are made quarterly, at an annual rate of 6% per unit.
-On or after October 14, 2009, we have the option to redeem the Series I preferred units, in whole or in part, for cash only at a liquidation preference of \$50.00 per unit plus accumulated and unpaid distributions.
-However, if the redemption date falls between the record date and the distribution payment date, the redemption price will be equal to only the liquidation preference only.
-The redemption may occur only if, for 20 trading days within a period of 30 consecutive trading days ending on the trading day before notice of redemption is issued, the closing price per share of common stock exceeds 130% of the applicable conversion price.
-The Series I preferred units are convertible into a number of fully paid and non-assessable units upon the occurrence of a conversion triggering event.
-A conversion triggering event includes the following: (a) if we call the Series I preferred units for redemption; or, (b) if Simon Property is a party to a consolidation, merger, binding share exchange, or sale of all or substantially all of its assets; or, (c) if during any fiscal quarter after the fiscal quarter ending December 31, 2004, the closing sale price of Such aveceds 125% of the applicable conversion price.
-If the closing price condition is not met at the end of any fiscal quarter, then conversions are not permitted in the following fiscal quarter.
-This series of preferred stock can also be put to us for cash upon the occurrence of a change of control event, which would include a change in Board composition could be deemed outside our control.
-The carrying amount of the Series I preferred units of \$455,432, as of December 31, 2009 and 2008, is equal to its liquidation value, which is the amount payable upon the occurrence of such event.
+Series I 6% Convertible Perpetual Preferred Stock.
+This series of preferred stock was issued in connection with our acquisition of Chelsea Property Group in 2004.
+The terms of this series of preferred stock are substantially identical to those of the related series of 6% Series I Convertible Perpetual Preferred Units, or the Series I preferred units, described below.
+During 2009, holders exchanged 500,891 preferred units for an equal number of shares of preferred stock.
+In prior years, 1,115,442 preferred units had been exchanged for an equal number of shares of preferred stock.
+Dividends accrue quarterly at an annual rate of 6% per share.
+However, if the redemption date falls between the record date and the preferred stock dividend payment date, the redemption price will be the liquidation preference only.
+The redemption may occur only if, for 20 trading days within a period of 30 consecutive trading days ending on the trading day before notice of redemption is issued, the closing price per share of the common stock exceeds 130% of the applicable redemption price.
+This series of preferred stock is also convertible into common stock by the holder upon the occurrence of a conversion triggering event.
+A conversion triggering event includes the following: (a) if we call the preferred stock for redemption; or, (b) if we are a party to a consolidation, merger, share exchange, or sale of all or substantially all of our assets; or, (c) if during any fiscal quarter after the fiscal quarter ending December 31, 2004, the closing sale price of the common stock for at least 20 trading days in a period of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter exceeds 125% of the applicable conversion price.
+If the closing trigger price condition is not met at the end of any quarter, then conversions are not permitted in the following quarter.
+This series of preferred stock can also be put to us for cash upon the occurrence of a change of control event, which would include a change in the majority of our directors that occurs over a two year period.
+As a result, this series of preferred stock is classified outside permanent equity because such change in composition could be deemed outside our control.
+The carrying amount of the Series I Preferred Stock of \$404,558 and \$379,513 as of December 31, 2009 and 2008, respectively, is equal to its liquidation value, which is the amount payable upon the occurrence of such event.